qbreader/packet-parser/README.md

 ## Background:

 I needed a way to automatically download and parse packets for [QB Reader](https://www.qbreader.org/).
-I wrote this program after running into issues with formatting requirements and lack of category support when using, [YAPP](https://github.com/alopezlago/YetAnotherPacketParser).
+I wrote this program after running into issues with formatting requirements and lack of category support when using [YAPP](https://github.com/alopezlago/YetAnotherPacketParser).
 YAPP is awesome and powers an awesome moderation tool, [MODAQ](https://www.quizbowlreader.com/demo.html).

 [^1]: The number 6 comes from the fact that the length of `x.json` is 6 characters long.